 Were the benefits for everyone?

-What was the impact of the GI Bill on racial disparities in the U.S.?
+What is the impact of the GI Bill on racial disparities in the United States today?

 Read “Our House Divided: What U.S. Schools Don’t Teach About U.S.-Style Apartheid” by Richard Rothstein and teach the lesson, “How Red Lines Built White Wealth: A Lesson on Housing Segregation in the 20th Century.”